arcadiapage/arcadiapage.github.io/_posts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 I realize that right now many artists and creatives are going through a difficult time, especially those who may be losing their more stable sources of income.
 If you're working as an artist and are having trouble with making ends meet, this post could be helpful for you, especially if paired with government assistance.

 Living an inexpensive and fulfilling life is easier than you think, especially if you live in western society.
 It's amazing what you can do.
 Just keep an open mind and an experimental attitude.

+\[Note: This post contains affiliate links from [bookshop.org]( "https://bookshop.org ") in support of indie bookstores.
+I earn a commission from these links, but this does not affect the price you pay, and I only link to books that I've enjoyed.\]

 ## Step 1: See where the money is going